Convert scanned PDFs to editable Word files online with OCR. Upload from your device, Drive, Dropbox, or OneDrive and download a DOCX in seconds.

 You can also try converting a scanned PDF using Microsoft Word.
 This only works well for very basic files.

-Step 1: Open Microsoft Word and Select the PDF
+Step 1: Open the PDF in Word

 Click File > Open, then find your scanned PDF.
 You may need to change the file type filter to show PDF files.